KaranjaK/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 * Create a script that lists environment variables.
 * Create a script that lists all local variables and environment variables, and functions.
 * Create a script that creates a new local variable.
+* Create a script that creates a new global variable.